tuanpmt/vietqr-gen/README.md

-# QR Code Generator
+# VietQR Generator

-A Node.js command-line tool that generates QR codes from CSV data and inserts them into SVG templates.
+A Node.js command-line tool that generates QR codes with VietQR logo from CSV data and inserts them into SVG templates.

 ## Installation